Volkswagen ID.5 review – the brand’s electric coupe-SUV

 Volkswagen ID.5 models, specs and alternatives

-Unfortunately, some of the ID.5’s features don’t really sit well in a car costing this much.
-Volkswagen’s needlessly complicated touchscreen and controls remain, and the material quality just isn’t as good as those used in the Audi Q4 e-tron Sportback, Tesla Model Y or even the Kia EV6.
+We still have reservations about the material quality for a car at this price point, which just isn’t as good as those used in the Audi Q4 e-tron Sportback, Tesla Model Y or even the Kia EV6.
 It’s roughly on a par with the Ford Mustang Mach-E, but we’d even say the Skoda Enyaq Coupe – the ID.5’s cheaper cousin – feels plusher.

-Volkswagen heavily simplified the ID.5 lineup since launch, so it’s now offered in just two versions – the standard car is currently only available in Match trim, but there’s a faster standalone car badged the GTX – the nameplate used for the brand’s hot electric variants.
+Volkswagen heavily simplified the ID.5 lineup since launch, so it’s now offered in just two versions – the standard car is currently only available in Match trim, but the faster GTX is a standalone model in itself.

 The Match models get a reversing camera, keyless entry and start, automatic matrix LED headlights, 19-inch alloy wheels, an electrically-operated tailgate and 12.9-inch infotainment screen with sat nav and wireless smartphone charging.
 There’s lots of safety kit too, so the ID.5 is well equipped.
 GTX models get a sportier look to reflect the uprated power figure including larger 20-inch wheels.
 There’s even more sophisticated adaptive suspension to make it better to drive, and high-end additions like a panoramic glass roof, but at just under £10,000 more than the standard car it might not be enough to convince most buyers.